Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Driver-Assist Features: Auto-rotation to center on nearest cargo

-Five-Ball Autonomous: Consistent autonomous operation without precise alignment
+Five-Ball Autonomous: Consistent autonomous operation without precise

 Tank Drive with Omni Wheels